thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2016-10-05-panel-residency-art-a-hack.markdown

 Make sure to [sign up here](http://tinyletter.com/thoughtworksarts) to keep receiving updates on the residents and teams.

-## About ThoughtWorks
+## About Thoughtworks

-ThoughtWorks is a [4000-member global](https://www.thoughtworks.com/about-us) technology company which advocates passionately for [social and economic justice](https://www.thoughtworks.com/social-justice).
-We believe that art is vital to that mission, and we are committed to supporting and exploring with those who are working in technology and art, through programs such as [Hardware Hack Lab](https://hardwarehacklab.io), [Art-A-Hack](https://artahack.io), and the [ThoughtWorks Arts Residency](https://thoughtworksarts.io).
+Thoughtworks is a [4000-member global](https://www.thoughtworks.com/about-us) technology company which advocates passionately for [social and economic justice](https://www.thoughtworks.com/social-justice).
+We believe that art is vital to that mission, and we are committed to supporting and exploring with those who are working in technology and art, through programs such as [Hardware Hack Lab](https://hardwarehacklab.io), [Art-A-Hack](https://artahack.io), and the [Thoughtworks Arts Residency](https://thoughtworksarts.io).